szstonelee/gointernal/scheduler.md

 }
 ```

-### Comments and notes for the modified test code
+### Comments and notes for the above modified code

 [tNum is the max number of user space thread which are running simultaneously.](https://stackoverflow.com/questions/39245660/number-of-threads-used-by-go-runtime)

 It hints that maybe there are more threads than tNum if the additional threads are not running, e.g. sleeping or blocked.

-e.g. tNum can easily be changed to 9 in CLI like
+tNum can easily be changed when run application in CLI.
+For example, set GOMAXPROCS to 9, type
 ```
 GOMAXPROCS=9 go run yourCode.go
 ```

 gNum is the number of Goroutines to launch at the same time.
 Each of Goroutines runs an infinite loop.

 In the above modified code, I set gNum = 4.
-You can change it to any number you like to test.
+You can change it to any number you like for all test cases.

 main() will sleep for one second after the launch of gNum Goroutines.
 If it can go on, it will print the value of x and call exit() implicitly to return to OS.